openwallet-foundation-labs/identity-credential/multipaz-cbor-rpc/README.md

 Sealed classes and their subclasses provide an excellent way to model variant data types.
-To create serializer and deserializer for the sealed class hierarchy, name your classes so that the root class name is the prefix for leaf class names, i.e.
+To create serializer and deserializer for the sealed class hierarchy, name your classes so that the root class name is the prefix or suffix for leaf class names, i.e.
 `Request` for the root and `RequestSimple` for the leaf (or alternatively `typeId` parameter must be given; see below).
 Then simply add `@CborSerializable` annotation to the root